 - 1. Examine the organization and systems framework of health services in the United States, from both a policy and scientific perspective. - 2.
 Analyze problems and current issues related to health and health care in the United States and derive potential solutions. - 3.
 Explain how individuals, interest groups, and legislative members interact to establish government health policy and regulation.

-BACHELOR OF SCIENCE IN POLITICAL SCIENCE - EMPHASIS IN HEALTHCARE POLICY courses are listed by v category not in the order they should be taken See Faculty Advisor for s entience
+BACHELOR OF SCIENCE IN POLITICAL SCIENCE - EMPHASIS IN HEALTHCARE POLICY

-Bachelor of Science in Political Science Emphasis in Healthcare Policy Degree Requirements
+Emphasis in Healthcare Policy Degree Requirements